-"Until 31 December 2019, the independent auditor for the period covered by the historical financial information of Deutsche Bank is KPMG Aktiengesellschaft Wirtschaftsprüfungsgesellschaft ("KPMG").
+The independent auditor for the period covered by the historical financial information of Deutsche Bank is KPMG Aktiengesellschaft Wirtschaftsprüfungsgesellschaft ("KPMG").
 KPMG is a member of the chamber of public accountants (Wirtschaftsprüferkammer).
-With effect as of 1 January 2020, Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft ("EY") has been appointed as independent auditor.
-EY is a member of the chamber of public accountants (Wirtschaftsprüferkammer)."

 INFORMATION ABOUT DEUTSCHE BANK

 Deutsche Bank Aktiengesellschaft (commercial name: Deutsche Bank) is a banking institution and a stock corporation incorporated in Germany and accordingly operates under the laws of Germany.
 The Legal Entity Identifier (LEI) of Deutsche Bank is 7LTWFZYICNSX8D621K86.
 The Bank has its registered office in Frankfurt am Main, Germany.
 It maintains its head office at Taunusanlage 12, 60325 Frankfurt am Main, Germany, telephone: +49-69-910-00, www.db.com (information shown on the Bank's website does not form part of this Registration Document, unless that information is incorporated by reference into this Registration Document).